Pzink03/Rent-ovation/README.md

 ## Functionality

-Visitors to the site will have the option t learn more about the site through our about page that will also contain our user testimonials.
+Key Features - MVP
-Visitors to the site will be able to choose what type of user they want to sign up as.
+-Visitors to the site will have the option to learn more about the site through our about page that will also contain our user testimonials.

-- If the user signs up as a landlord they will be able to add an manage all of their properties unique to their account.
+-Users are able to sign up for landlord or tenant accounts -Logged in users Navbar will change from sign up and login to home and logout -Home will take the tenant and the landlord to different home pages depending on the user type -Tenants can log in to their account and view their rental property -If the tenant has no properties it will notify them -Logged in tenants can manage their rental property.
-- The landlord will be get alerts when rent for a property is past due or if the tenant schedules an appointment with them.
+-Logged in tenants can book appointments with their landlord.
-- The landlord will be able to view a list of all his completed appointments.
+-When booking an appointment you can state the urgency and the issue -Landlords can log into their account and view their properties -If the landlord has no properties he will be notified and asked to add them -If the landlord has no appointments the landlord will be notified -Logged in landlords can add & manage properties.
-- If the user signs up as a Tenant they will have their property linked to their account.
+-The landlord can only add properties to tenant accounts that don't have a property assigned -Each property will display on its own individual property card -Logged in landlords can manage appointments with tenants.
-- The Tenant will be notified if their rent payment is past due
+-Each appointment will display on its own individual appointment card

 ## Project Initialization